js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 # 11th

 Looking at 11th position we can see that we have something familiar again, and unique (so far) to 11th as well, which is that we can scoop up from the 3b to the major 3rd.
-This is reminiscent of what we have in 3rd position on a Richter harp, and of course 2nd position aswell  except that we can't bend further down to the 2 like we can in second position.
-Still, we know that this is nice to have, but unfortunately this time, in contrast to 9th position, we are missing the 5b up on the overblows, and something subtle here.
+This is reminiscent of what we have in 3rd position on a Richter harp, and of course 2nd position as well except that we can't bend further down to the 2 like we can in second position.
+Still, we know that this is nice to have, but unfortunately this time, in contrast to 9th position, we are missing the 5b up on the overblows.

 # 12th

 12th position has the same issue again with the missing 5b, but all of the necessary bends for the mixolydian are only on halfstep bends which might be beneficial depending on your bending ability or your desire for speed.

 And of course the following are all true of all the positions; they'll have their own doublestops and warbles available which will work to various degrees in various contexts.
 We have a 4 / 7b available here in 12th for example.
 What does that sound like?
 Well you're going to just have to play it and see.
-The same is true with the fact that there really is no such thing as a wrong note and that the role each note plays changes through a chord progression, so while we've not said much about the major 7ths, 6bs & 2bs which occupy the unbent non-mixolydian notes in 9th, 11th and 12th position that doesn't mean that they can't be used to good effect, and each of these positions makes each of those notes available to different degrees.
+The same is true with the fact that there really is no such thing as a wrong note and that the role each note plays changes through a chord progression, so while we've not said much about the major 7ths, 6bs & 2bs which occupy the unbent non-mixolydian notes in 9th, 11th and 12th position that doesn't mean that they can't be used to good effect.

 Exploring all of this properly will of course require a PentaHarp.
 But to interrogate the meaning of what you're hearing and to come up with ideas to try out requires a solid understanding of what you've got in your hands and there is no better tool for that job than Harp Guru.

-If you're thinking of playing major key and specifically mixolydian scales on the Pentaharp then possibly the key of A will
+So if you would like to download Harp Guru you can do so now in both the Android and iOS stores, and if you would like a PentaHarp you can buy one of them too, or possibly you could just win one right here.
+All you need to do is give this video a like and a comment and wait for the 15th January when the winner will be contacted.

-Add a first comment "I think the conclusion that for playing in major keys we might get the most value from an A tuned PentaHarp is espcially interesting.
+Add a first comment "I think the conclusion that for playing in major keys we might get the most value from a D, G, A or E tuned PentaHarp rather than C and Bb is espcially interesting.
 What do you think?"

+In the facebook posting we could say something like "This video draws many conclusions including that a D tuned PentaHarp is more useful for playing major blues than a C tuned one.
+If that sounds like a strange thing to say then listen in to find out why".

 Ask Steve Baker whether he has a recomendation for backing tracks which would be allowed to be used by me.